Liberal Democrats Party Pledge Tracker

 Support farmers properly in restoring woodland, peatland and waterways, creating new natural flood protections and managing land to encourage species recovery and carbon storage

-No significant progress made beyond the systems already in place
+No significant progress made beyond the systems already in place.
+In addition the agricultural budget remained steady despite rising agricultural costs

 Introduce a general duty of care for the environment